BlurryFace04/KeyWhisperer/README.md

 ```
 Upon successful execution, your server will be up and running, actively listening for incoming connections from your keylogger clients.

-Once connected, it will be saving the key strokes in a file named "whispered.txt".
+Once connected, it will be saving the key logs in a file named "whispered.txt".
 <br><br><br>